 Coaches Worth Following on Social Media

-Social media is a the best place for people to share their personal lives, build a brand, advertise their business, post tips and tricks, or simply share pictures of cats.
-One of the best part about social media is that it is also a place for all types of sports enthusiasts to post helpful content.
-Coaches are able to provide great content, some sticking to their specific sport, while others posting more general knowledge and coaching philosophies for everyone to see.
-We are constantly inspired and impressed by so many coaches out there, and have compiled a list of coaches we guarantee are worth the follow.
+Social media is the best place for people to share their personal lives, build a brand, advertise their business, post tips and tricks, or simply share pictures of cats.
+One of the best parts about social media is that it is also a place for all types of sports enthusiasts to post helpful content.
+Coaches are able to provide great content, some sticking to their specific sport while others posting more general knowledge and athletic coaching philosophies for everyone to see.
+We are constantly inspired and impressed by so many coaches out there and have compiled a list of coaches we guarantee are worth following.

 Eric Cressey is another big baseball figure, per his Twitter bio he is the “Performance Coach for over 100 Pro Baseball Players”.
-While posting mostly baseball specific content for his 77,000 Twitter and 89,000 Facebook followers, he also posts some excellent strength and conditioning articles and tips that can be used across all sports.
-Focusing on his specialties and sharing them to the masses, he is a great resource for tips and drills for players of all levels.
+While posting mostly baseball-specific content for his 77,000 Twitter and 89,000 Facebook followers, he also posts some excellent strength and conditioning articles and tips that can be used across all sports.
+Focusing on his specialties and sharing them with the masses, he is a great resource for tips and drills for players of all levels.

-Coachtube.com is a mulit-sport page that shares clips and articles from some of the sports world’s most successful names, including Nick Saban, Mike Tyson and Brett Favre.
-Most of these clips include different coaching beliefs and philosophies for growing your players as both athletes and people.
-Over 120,000 people currently follow the page, and it is an excellent place for discussion and sharing in the replies.
+Coachtube.com is a multi-sport page that shares clips and articles from some of the sports world’s most successful names, including Nick Saban, Mike Tyson, and Brett Favre.
+Most of these clips include different athletic coaching beliefs and philosophies for growing your players as both athletes and people.
+Over 120,000 people currently follow the page, and it is an excellent place for discussion and sharing replies.

 Coach Jeremy has exploded as a big name on Facebook after his video, 4 Year Old Mic’d Up at Hockey, went viral.
 While posting wholesome content of his son at hockey, Coach Jeremy is also incredibly knowledgeable in the game.
 He posts quality drills and practices for hockey players that are accessible for all ages.
 He has risen to 77,000 followers on Facebook, and another 20,000 on Twitter, and we know that number will just continue to rise!

-Tim Turk is a hockey shooting coach who focuses on private sessions, camps and clinics, as per his Facebook page bio.
+Tim Turk is a hockey shooting coach who focuses on private sessions, camps, and clinics, as per his Facebook page bio.
 He has worked with many clients, including some who are in the NHL.
 Turk posts shooting drills and examples of corrections to make to increase shooting power and accuracy, and he sometimes includes pictures with current and former NHLers who he has worked with.
-This page is well rounded for the sport of hockey and a great educational tool.
+This page is well-rounded for the sport of hockey and is a great educational tool.

-Athlete Network is a page on Facebook that posts a wide variety of sport-related articles, some geared toward student athletes, some towards the parents, and some for the coaches.
-These articles range from advice for student athletes in school and after the collegiate sport life, articles about ways to be a healthier athlete and fun articles for everyone in the sports world.
-It is a quality page for some reading material about anything in youth/collegiate sports, thus becoming a great discussion forum in comments sections.
+Athlete Network is a page on Facebook that posts a wide variety of sport-related articles, some geared toward student-athletes, some towards the parents, and some for the coaches.
+These articles range from advice for student-athletes in school and after collegiate sports life, articles about ways to be a healthier athlete and fun articles for everyone in the sports world.
+It is a quality page for some reading material about anything in youth/collegiate sports, thus becoming a great discussion forum in the comments sections.